microbecode/evm-connector/README.md

 ## Technologies used

-- Node v14.15
+- Node
-- Solidity 0.7.5 (only for some local testing)
+- Solidity 0.7.5 and Hardhat (only for some local testing)
-- Hardhat
 - Ethers.js
 - ReactJS
 - TypeScript